riatlas/bucardo_docker_image/README.md

   * Each entity inside the *sources* and *targets* arrays represents an *ID* referring to the databases described beforehand;

   * The other attribute required is the syncs' *table lists*.
-A *table list* is a String containing the tables sync'd by that sync, separated by a comma and a space, as in the example above.
+A *table list* is a String containing the tables sync'd by that sync, separated by a comma and a space, as in the example above. a "*" into this field means "add all tables"

   * [Onetimecopy](https://bucardo.org/wiki/Onetimecopy) is used for full table copy:
     - 0 No full copy is done